GameMakerDiscord/GMTwitch/README.md

 ```

 Using these functions are covered in the source of the example, and they are very self explanitory, so I won't go
 through any examples or get into details with these.
-All chat messages are stores in a single list, even the chat
+All chat messages are stored in a single list, even the chat
 messages you send yourself.
 That's pretty much the gist of it.
 What I will go on to say is that to connect
 to a Twitch IRC channel, you must have *two previously created resources* that can't be created
 through the scope of my scripts.
 The first is a **valid Twitch user account**.
 That's the simple part.